 The large cruiser never returned to active duty.
-Her name was struck from the Naval Vessel Register on 1 June 1960, the ship was sold on 30 June 1960 to the Lipsett Division of Luria Brothers of New York City, to be broken up for scrap.
+Her name was struck from the Naval Vessel Register on 1 June 1960, the ship was sold on 30 June 1960 to the Lipsett Di-Brothers of New scrap.

 Alaska (CB-1) was awarded three battle stars for her World War II service.